TolanNightBlade/ElimIoC/README.md

 		.asSingleton();
 	container.register("ControllerOne");

-	Then just call "container.resolve("ControllerOne");" to create a new instance of "Controller" with the singletones repository and logger.
+	Then just call "container.resolve("ControllerOne");" to create a new instance of "Controller" with the singletons repository and logger.

-Example: Declare dependenices on the prototype
+Example: Declare dependencies on the prototype

 	///ControllerOne - has 2 dependencies repoOne and logger ControllerOne.prototype = {